Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Findings

 \subsubsection{Risk Disclosure as Instrumental to Data Quality}

-For many task designers, maintaining a positive reputation among crowd workers was framed not only as an ethical gesture but as a practical necessity for recruiting attentive, qualified contributors.
+For many task designers, maintaining a positive reputation among crowd workers was not only framed as an ethical gesture but also as a practical necessity for recruiting attentive, qualified contributors.
 Reputation reportedly had direct implications for data quality, which was especially important in RAI contexts where subtle errors could degrade downstream model performance \cite{zhang2025making}.
-Importantly, task designers did not describe this as a form of algorithmic management (i.e. \cite{jarrahi_platformic_2020, lee_working_2015}), as the task designers did not mention worries about being rated poorly or reported to the platform by unhappy crowdworkers.
-Rather, efforts to build a positive reputation were described as emerging through informal, interpersonal channels, like informal social networks \cite{Wood_2019Disembeddedness_of_labor} or off-platform sites like Turkopticon \cite{irani2013turkopticon} or Reddit rather than through structured feedback systems built into the platform.
+Importantly, task designers did not describe this as a form of algorithmic management (i.e., ~\cite{jarrahi_platformic_2020, lee_working_2015}), as they did not express concerns about being rated poorly or reported to the platform by an unhappy crowdworker.
+Rather, efforts to build a positive reputation were described as emerging through informal, interpersonal channels, such as informal social networks \cite{Wood_2019Disembeddedness_of_labor} or off-platform sites like Turkopticon \cite{irani2013turkopticon} or Reddit, rather than through structured feedback systems built into the platform.